Kazmirchuk/nats-tcl/CoreAPI.md

 See also the [examples](examples) folder.

 ### objectName cget *option*
-Returns the current value of an option as described above.
+Returns the current value of a NATS option as described below.

 ### objectName configure *?option? ?value option value...?*
 When given no arguments, returns a dict of all options with their current values.
 When given one option, returns its current value (same as `cget`).
 When given more arguments, assigns each value to an option.
 The only mandatory option is `servers`, and others have reasonable defaults.